JetBrains/intellij-sdk-docs/topics/reference_guide/new_project_wizard.md

 Consider the checkbox initializing a Git repository in a created project.
 When the user selects it for the first time, and later they create another project, the checkbox will be automatically selected.

-This behavior can be implemented by binding properties to storage via methods from [`BindUtil`](%gh-ic%/platform/platform-api/src/com/intellij/openapi/observable/util/BindUtil.kt), for example:
+This behavior can be implemented by binding properties to persistent storage via methods from [`BindUtil`](%gh-ic%/platform/platform-api/src/com/intellij/openapi/observable/util/BindUtil.kt), for example:
 ```kotlin